samuelechu/Youtube-Playlist-Downloader-for-iOS/README.md

 #### Youtube Playlist Downloader

+Installation for iOS 9:
+    clone repo with xcode 7
+    build and run app onto connected iPhone

 a youtube video downloader for iOS

 Enter youtube playlist ID and the app will download all songs on that playlist